Achievable logoAchievable logo

 An investment vehicle, insurance product, or action taken to protect a person from risk

-A person can use forwards and/or futures for speculation or hedging purposes.
-Test questions tend to focus on the characteristics of these derivatives while comparing and contrasting their similarities and differences.
+You can use forwards and/or futures for either speculation or hedging.
+Test questions usually focus on the characteristics of these derivatives - especially how they’re similar and how they differ.

 Futures contracts

-Futures contracts establish a “locked in” transaction price to deliver a commodity in the future.
-These derivatives share a number of similarities with options, which include:
+Futures contracts set a “locked-in” price today for a commodity transaction that will occur in the future.
+Futures share several similarities with options, including:

 • Standardized contracts